-Chicken is best cooked slower than red meat, such as steaks, since it is important for it to cook all the way through.
+Chicken is best cooked slower than red meat (such as steaks) since it needs to cook all the way through.

 Sear the skin on high heat, then move the chicken pieces further out to cook the inside at a slower rate.